ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 The resulting circle radius in osu!pixels is defined by the formula `32 * (1 - 0.7 * (CircleSize - 5) / 5)`, alternatively written `54.4 - 4.48 * CircleSize`.

-Ranked beatmaps must have a CircleSize value betwenn 2 and 7, inclusive.
+Ranked beatmaps must have a CircleSize value between 2 and 7, inclusive.

 In osu!mania mode, *CircleSize* is the number of columns.